KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 - The cosmic tree
 - The descent into the underworld

-Mirror core stages of soul development:
+Reflect core stages of soul development:
 - Coherence
 - Fragmentation
 - Synthesis